Sinusitis without a cold? Symptoms and tips for relief

 • Drink a lot of fluids.
 If you’re not feeding the kids, you’re cooking for your partner.
 And if you’re not cooking for your partner, you’re grocery shopping for the weekend.
 But amidst the madness, you deserve a treat too!
 Besides, staying hydrated is key to recovering quickly!
 When you’re sick, you can lose more fluids than usual (through sweating, nose blowing, diarrhoea and vomiting).6 So, stock up on your hydrating tipple of choice, grab the chocolatey goodies, and head back to bed – we've heard there are great takeaway options for the kids, anyway.

-Next time you go grocery shopping, treat yourself toCushelle Quilted toilet paper.
+Next time you go grocery shopping, treat yourself to Cushelle Quilted toilet paper.
 You rarely get time for yourself, so when you do find a moment to lock yourself away and exhale, it’s important to make the most of it.
 After all, you – and your behind – deserve the best.

 • Rest.
 Taking it easy and resting properly should also help you to feel better.

 • Inhale steam.
 The key to relieving the symptoms of sinusitis without a cold is using treatments that break down the congestion in the sinuses.7 This can be done by leaning over a bowl of hot water and breathing in the steam for a few minutes at a time, a few times a day.
 Or, hear us out...
 Why not treat yourself to a spa day?
-Hitting the sauna might just help clear your sinuses, as well as provide a welcome break from the bustle of everyday.
+Hitting the sauna might just help clear your sinuses, as well as provide a welcome break from the bustle of every day.
 The work report, the laundry – it can all wait.
 You deserve to pamper yourself.

 • Use nasal decongestant sprays to unblock your nose.3 Your pharmacist will be able to advise on which decongestant to use.
 Keep in mind that children below the age of six should not use decongestants.3

 You now know more about sinus infection without a cold, symptoms of sinusitis, and how you can get some relief with our sinusitis treatments at home.
 So, with these answers, you can now identify whether you’re suffering from a cold, a cold with sinusitis, or sinusitis without a cold, and treat your symptoms.
 The secret to a speedy recovery?
 Putting yourself first.
 There’s nothing wrong with doing that from time to time, when so much of your efforts go to others.
-So, take a break, focus on yourself and your needs – the rest can wait.
+So, take a break, and focus on yourself and your needs – the rest can wait.

 If your symptoms get worse, are severe, or don’t get better after a week, contact a medical professional who will be able to advise.